 This becomes even more important if you're caring for an elderly parent or loved one.

-But with so much information to keep track of, how can your family documentation be organized efficiently?
-Which files are absolutely critical, especially if you’re collecting them for someone under your care?
+But with so much information to keep track of, how can your family get all of your documents organized?
+Which files are absolutely critical, and which files are less important after a few years?

-Unfortunately, many people don’t realize how important their documentation is until after the fact.
+Unfortunately, many people don’t realize how important their documentation is until it's too late.
 For example, think about what can happen in the following scenarios:

-These are all examples of real-world events that happen every day to thousands of people, and why Pillar Life can be so useful.
+These are all examples of real-world events that happen every day to thousands of people, and why preparing for eventualities with Pillar can be so useful ahead of a crisis.
 Through using a remote, centralized location to prepare all of these necessary documents, you’ll have peace of mind in knowing that you’ll be ready when the time comes.

 Important Documents Checklist

 Whether you’re collecting files for yourself or a loved one, there are several critical areas where having the necessary information ahead of time can make a huge difference when you need it.
 Here are the major categories of documentation that you’ll want to make sure you’ve got ready.

 - Health care / dental / optical insurance policy and information (including Medicare or Medicaid).
 Take photos of the front and backs of all insurance cards.